 - Big Data Cassandra DevOps Facebook MongoDB Netflix News SQL

-Cassandra is an incredibly popular database that underpins heavy-load applications like Facebook.
-Today we will list even more reasons for adding Cassandra to your toolkit.
+Apache Cassandra is a popular database that underpins heavy-load applications like Facebook.
+Today we will list 5 more reasons for adding Cassandra to your toolkit.

 Aside from being a backbone for Facebook and Netflix, Cassandra is a very scalable and resilient database that is easy to master and simple to configure, providing neat solutions for quite complex problems.
 Event logging, metrics collection and evaluation, monitoring the historical data — all of these tasks are quite hard to accomplish correctly, given the variety of OS’s, platforms, browsers and devices both startup products and enterprise systems face in their daily operations.